 The gameplay is the perfect mix of combat, exploration, climbing, and puzzle solving, all of which you want to see in spades from an action-adventure game.
 The story is so gripping that the 2018 Tomb Raider movie practically copied it wholesale.
-The climbing feels more tactile and natural than many other games in the genre, and the combat is entertaining without overwhelming the game, and really drives home the struggle Lara goes through.
+The climbing feels more tactile and natural than many other games in the genre, and the combat is entertaining without overwhelming the game and really drives home the struggle Lara goes through.
 Then there are the incredible Challenge Tombs – fantastic, well-designed puzzle rooms that evoke the earlier games in the series.

-Assassin’s Creed Origins
+Assassin’s Creed Mirage

-Resident Evil 4
+Resident Evil 4 Remake

 Batman: Arkham Asylum

-Licensed games were a joke before Batman: Arkham Asylum – publishers picked up IPs and crapped out a game to make a quick buck.
+Licensed games were a joke before Batman: Arkham Asylum.
+Publishers picked up IPs and crapped out a game to make a quick buck.
 Then Rocksteady came along and raised the bar forever.